AGSweeney/ESP32_ENIPScanner/components/enip_scanner/API_DOCUMENTATION.md

 }
 ```

+**Note:**
-**Note:** This function should be called after network initialization (e.g., after receiving IP address).
+- This function should be called after network initialization (e.g., after receiving IP address)
+- The function is **idempotent** - safe to call multiple times (returns `ESP_OK` if already initialized)
+- **Thread-safe** - Can be called from multiple tasks concurrently
+- Creates internal mutex for thread synchronization

 ---